enziop/mixamo_converter/README.md

 # Mixamo Converter
-is a Blender Plugin that Converts Mixamo animations to work in Unreal Engine 4 with root motion Blender 2.78 or newer needed to work
+is a Blender Plugin that Converts Mixamo animations to work in Unreal Engine 4 with root motion Blender 2.80 or newer needed to work.
+For blender 2.78+ use blender27 branch of the converter.

 ### It can
 * convert single animations (FBX or Collada) if they are previously imported by the user